 It is still a criminal offense if the public official is compensated after the fact.
 It is not a defense for a public official to wait until after the made a certain decision, opinion, vote, or recommendation to later ask for or accept any pecuniary benefit.
 Soliciting or accepting a benefit for past official behavior is a class 6 felony.
 Penalties include 12-18 months in prison and a fine of up to $100,000.

 It is a criminal offense for a public servant to request pecuniary benefit for performing an official action knowing they are required to perform that action without compensation.
-Soliciting unlawful compensation (Colorado CRS 18-8-304) is a class 2 misdemeanor.
-Penalties include 3 to 12 months in jail and a fine of up to $1,000.
+Soliciting unlawful compensation (Colorado CRS 18-8-304) is a class 1 misdemeanor.
+Penalties include 364 days in jail and/or a fine of up to $1,000.

 Trading in public office includes offering or conferring a pecuniary benefit upon a public servant or party officer with the agreement that the public servant nominate or appoint a particular person.
 Similarly, soliciting or accepting a pecuniary benefit with the agreement to nominate a candidate or appoint a particular person to public office is a criminal offense.
 Trading in public office is a class 1 misdemeanor.
-Penalties include 6 to 18 months in jail and a fine of up to $5,000.
+Penalties include up to 364 days in jail and/or a fine of up to $5,000.

 Bribery may be related to other criminal offenses.
 These include rigging of public contests, failing to disclose a conflict of interest, and attempting to influence a public servant.

 In Colorado, it is a criminal offense to rig a contest under C.R.S.
 18-5-402.
 This includes conferring a benefit on a participant, tampering with the contest, or engage in a contest knowing that the contest is not conducted in compliance with the rules.
-Rigging a public contest is a class 3 misdemeanor.
-Penalties include up to 6 months in jail and a fine of up to $750.
+Rigging a public contest is a civil infraction.
+Penalties include up to $100.

 Public servants are required to disclose a conflict of interest when they have any discretionary function in connection with a related government contract, purchase, or financial transaction.
 The public servant has to give 72 hours advance written notice to the Colorado secretary of state for a known potential conflict of interest.
 Failing to disclose a conflict of interest is a class 2 misdemeanor.